ZhangJJ26/SAGEPhos/README.md

 ```

 - `--ckpt`: Specify the path to the model checkpoint.
 For training, set this to `null`.
+- We have uploaded our SAGEPhos dataset on [releases page](https://github.com/ZhangJJ26/SAGEPhos/releases/tag/v1.0.0).

 ### Testing
 To test the model, run the following command: